 Mantras are much more than just symbols.
 The Sanskrit root of “mantra” is “manas” which means mind combined with “trai” which means to “set free from.”
 The literal definition of mantra is “set free the mind.”
 Some interpret “trai” as protect, which made mantras somewhat synonymous with mind protection (whether yours or divine).

-Below: A mantra to Tara, chanted by master Lama Tashi.
+Below: A mantra of Tara, chanted by Yoko Dharma.
 Tara is the female Buddha, Mother of Buddhas, active compassion of Buddhism, remover of obstacles, affectionately known as “Mama Tara.”

 Anywhere, Anytime Mantras Help Us

 Buddhists often find themselves chanting mantras all day long, when driving, working, playing.
 In effect, this extends mindfulness of Buddhist practice throughout our day, rather than just occasionally when we find time to formally meditate.